MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 void FrozenWorld_RefitRefreeze_Prepare();
 ```

-Preparing the refreeze is done based on information gathered by `FrozenWorld_RefitRefreeze_Init()` and is independent from changes to the ongoing state of the SPONGY snapshot or the overall Frozen World (including the FROZEN snapshot and Frozen World configuration).
+Preparing the re-freeze is done based on information gathered by `FrozenWorld_RefitRefreeze_Init()` and is independent from changes to the ongoing state of the SPONGY snapshot or the overall Frozen World (including the FROZEN snapshot and Frozen World configuration).

-Normally, this step executes quickly, but if guaranteed realtime performance is a concern, it is safe to execute `FrozenWorld_RefitRefreeze_Prepare()` asynchronously in a background worker thread even across several frames while the SPONGY snapshot continues to evolve and the Frozen World alignment continues to be done.
+Normally, this step executes quickly, but if guaranteed real-time performance is a concern, it is safe to execute `FrozenWorld_RefitRefreeze_Prepare()` asynchronously in a background worker thread even across several frames while the SPONGY snapshot continues to evolve and the Frozen World alignment continues to be done.
 However, you must take care to not initialize another refit operation while this one is being prepared in the background.

-#### 3. Inspect refreeze results and refit the scene
+#### 3. Inspect re-freeze results and refit the scene

-When `FrozenWorld_RefitRefreeze_Prepare()` has finished executing, you must change the transforms of some or all of your scene objects to accommodate the pending refreeze.
+When `FrozenWorld_RefitRefreeze_Prepare()` has finished executing, you must change the transforms of some or all of your scene objects to accommodate the pending re-freeze.
 The scene objects affected by this are identified by the anchorId stored in the attachment point you created and maintained for that scene object (see Creating and tracking scene object attachment points above).

 ```cpp
 // Step 3.1 of 4: